Skip to main content

 From there, we develop our team goals.
 Next, each person confirms their area of responsibility and determines how they can help.
 This is how goals are defined at the individual level, cascading down from the organization’s key goals.

-There are many different ways to write goals, and each method has its own strengths.
-I largely appreciate the SMART goals model, but I also try to take them a step further to include a connection to an annual theme.
+There are many different ways to write goals, and each method has its strengths.
+I largely appreciate the SMART goals model, but I know some prefer OKRs.

-In the most successful and aligned organizations, goals cascade from a key organization-wide goal, aligned with the goals of the leader or team, and include a measurable outcome, usually a metric, so it's clear when the goal has been achieved.
+In my experience, the best methodologies include a measurable outcome, usually a metric, so it's clear when the goal has been achieved.

 Each written goal can follow this formula: